 Electronic Monitoring: Electronic Monitoring (EM) augments a parole officer's supervision of an offender by electronically detecting any violations of curfew or home confinement rules.
-There are currently 867 regular EM units utilized throughout the state.

 Substance Abuse Treatment Program: The Substance Abuse Treatment Program administers a range of therapeutic, outpatient, and resource programs to offenders on parole.
 It oversees and coordinates these interrelated programs for substance abuse treatment and makes use of case management and drug and alcohol testing to assist in supervising offenders.